 There is NO parking at either the marathon or half marathon start.
 There is NO drop off at either the marathon or half marathon start.

 Bus transportation to both start lines is provided as part of your entry.
-The bus pickup will be at the Adams Center at the University of Montana.
+The bus pickup will be near the Adams Center at the University of Montana.
 Buses will run from 4:15 am until 5:15 am.
 Please allow time for parking and try to load one of the earlier buses to make sure you arrive at the start line on time.

 For our disabled participants – you may drive personal vehicles to both start lines.

 Once you get off the shuttle bus at your start area, take the time to use the portable toilets, get some water, drop off your gear bag, and head to the start line.
 Basic maps of both start areas can be found at the following links.

 Both the half and marathon courses officially close at 1:30 pm, a 7.5 hour limit.
 Aid stations will close and streets will reopen based on the 7.5 hour limit.

 If you are on course past the 1:30pm you will kindly be asked to move to the sidewalk should you wish to continue.

 There are 14 aid stations for the marathon and 8 aid stations for the half marathon.
 They are approximately every 2-3 miles during the early parts of the race, then approximately every mile during the last 10K.
 Each aid station will have Powerade at the 1st table and water at the 2nd table.

 Cliff Shot Gel will be handed out at 3 aid stations.
 Please check the map to see which aid stations will have gel.
 There will be two flavors of Clif Shot Gel: Strawberry (CAFFEINE) and Vanilla (NO CAFFEINE).